katierupp/snow-flies/README.md

     * Collection date
     * Collection location
     * Temperature at which snow fly entered chill coma (if at all)
-    * Temperature at which supercooling occurred (if at all)
+    * Temperature at which snow fly reached the supercooling point (if at all)
+    * Survival status of snow fly

 ## tracking